Grenagh

 Grenagh is a village close to Mallow in County Cork, Ireland.
 It is situated approximately 1 km from the main Cork-Limerick N20 road.
 The village is served by St. Lachteen's Catholic Church.
 The local Gaelic Athletic Association, Grenagh GAA, have twice won the Cork Intermediate A Football Championship.
 The village is in a civil parish of the same name.
-Grenagh is part of the Cork North-Central (Dáil constituency).
+Grenagh is part of the Cork North-Central constituency.